 However, separation can be a useful time to step back and try to understand the other person and their concerns.
 If the other person is doing the same, a better understanding of the underlying problems and how they can be sorted is likely to be reached with much less acrimony.

 There should be clear agreement about what happens to the finances during a separation, with equal sharing of resources and children adequately taken care of.
 Running two households is likely to be more expensive.

 Whether you will have sex and if you will spend time with one another is paramount.
 The couple should reach a clear agreement as to the amount and intensity of intimacy between them during the separation.
-It is better not to engage in sexual interaction while separated mainly because it tends to cloud the issues and will delay the conclusion, especially if one person is still getting what they want without having to sort out any issues.
+It's better not to engage in sexual interaction while separated, mainly because it tends to cloud the issues and will delay the conclusion, especially if one person is still getting what they want without having to sort out any issues.

 Separation will be more successful in its objectives if it's regarded as such.
 If it's treated as a continuation of the relationship, or as a time for both parties to act like single people, not much can be achieved from that.
 There will simply be more of the same behavior without any conclusion and divorce is likely to follow.